H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/Beacon Command Behavior and OPSEC Considerations.md

 ### Use the spawnto command to set the temporary process to use.
 The ppid command sets a parent process for most of these commands.
 The blockdlls command will block userland hooks from some security products.
 Malleable C2's process-inject block gives a lot of control over the process injection process.
 Malleable C2's post-ex block provides options to adjust Beacon's in-memory evasion options.

+# Service Creation

+### The following internal Beacon commands create a service (either on the current host or a remote target) to run a command.
+These commands use Win32 APIs to create and manipulate services.

+ - elevate svc-exe

+ - jump psexec

+ - jump psexec64

+ - jump psexec_psh

+ - remote-exec psexec

+## OPSEC Advice

+### These commands use a service name that consists of random letters and numbers by default.
+The Aggressor Script PSEXEC_SERVICE hook allows you to change this behavior.
+Each of these commands (excepting jump psexec_psh and remote-exec psexec) generate a service EXE and upload it to the target.
+Cobalt Strike's built-in service EXE spawns rundll32.exe [with no arguments], injects a payload into it, and exits.
+This is done to allow immediate cleanup of the executable.
+Use the Artifact Kit to change the content and behaviors of the generated EXE.